North Korea: Science and technology

 Significant resources have been allocated to the national space program, which is managed by the National Aerospace Technology Administration (formerly managed by the Korean Committee of Space Technology until April 2013).
 Domestically produced launch vehicles and the Kwangmyŏngsŏng satellite class are launched from two spaceports, the Tonghae Satellite Launching Ground and the Sohae Satellite Launching Station.
 After four failed attempts, North Korea became the tenth spacefaring nation with the launch of Kwangmyŏngsŏng-3 Unit 2 in December 2012, which successfully reached orbit but was believed to be crippled and non-operational.
 It joined the Outer Space Treaty in 2009 and has stated its intentions to undertake crewed and Moon missions.
 The government insisted the space program is for peaceful purposes, but the United States, Japan, South Korea and other countries maintained that it serves to advance North Korea's ballistic missile program.
 On 7 February 2016, a statement broadcast on Korean Central Television said that a near Earth observation satellite, Kwangmyongsong-4, had successfully been put into orbit.

-Usage of communication technology is controlled by the Ministry of Post and Telecommunications.
+Usage of communication technology is controlled by the Ministry of Posts and Telecommunications.
 An adequate nationwide fiber-optic telephone system with 1.18 million fixed lines and expanding mobile coverage is in place.
-Most phones are installed for senior government officials and installation requires written explanation why the user needs a telephone and how it will be paid for.
+Mobile phone usage is increasingly widespread among North Koreans.
 Cellular coverage is available with a 4G network operated by Koryolink and Kangsong NET.
 The number of subscribers has increased from 3,000 in 2002 to almost two million in 2013.
 International calls through either fixed or cellular service are restricted, and mobile Internet is not available.
 Internet access itself is limited to a handful of elite users and scientists.
 Instead, North Korea has a walled garden intranet system called Kwangmyong, which is maintained and monitored by the Korea Computer Center.
 Its content is limited to state media, chat services, message boards, an e-mail service and an estimated 1,000–5,500 websites.
 Computers employ the Red Star OS, an operating system derived from Linux, with a user shell visually similar to that of macOS.